Why Teens’ Attitudes Matter

 Changing attitudes has to start in a grassroots way.
 It might not seem obviously apparent at first, but the best answer we can provide to bigots like Rush Limbaugh or Todd Akin may be a long-term one: a society without sexual double standards.
 That starts with high school students like Heather, sex-positive peer educators like Laci Green, and increasing the number of young people who see nothing wrong with women making decisions about our bodies.
 And on this issue that often provokes awkward silences or nervous giggles, we all need to realize that there’s no shame in speaking up.

-More articles in WMC News & Features by Category: Education, Feminism, Girls, Media
+More articles by Category: Education, Feminism, Girls, Media